onfido/jasmine-react-rails/README.md

 **TLDR;** Command-line unit testing of Rails React Components using Jasmine and Node.
-Code, installation and usage details here: GITHUB_LINK.
+Code, installation and usage details below.

 #### About React
 [React](https://facebook.github.io/react/) is a very exciting Javacscript library (released by Facebook) that aims to solve a lot of the unfortunate aspects of client-side MVC frameworks.
 It champions a one-way data flow (as opposed to the magical two-way bindings used in Angular and Ember) that leads to more predicable rendering, a more declarative coding style, and simpler unit testing.
 It also requires considerably less bootstrapping than the MVCs, so dropping it in to an existing app is relatively painless.